kalloldey/assignment/README.md

 How to use it?
 -------------
-*Please refer to general guidelines of importing a github package*
+*Please refer to general guidelines for importing a github package.
+Import this package into your worksapce*
 - Cluster need to be initated by making a call to New().
 New will take two parameters, configuration file in json format and if of individual cluster.
 You can keep the config file same accross clusters.
 - Once you import this package you can use the Inbox() channel to receive message